Statistical Inference for Differentially Private Stochastic Gradient Descent

 \end{corollary}

 The statistical inference for DP-SGD has clear advantages compared to the \textit{Differentially Private Gradient Descent} (DP-GD) algorithm studied in \cite{avella2021differentially}.
 Under the $\mu$-GDP framework, the privacy error of the DP-GD algorithm is of order $O_p(\sqrt{T_{gd}}/(n\mu))$, where $T_{gd}$ denotes the number of iterations and satisfies $T_{gd}=O(\log(n))$.
 For the DP-SGD algorithm, Theorem \ref{thm:dp_sgd} and the proof of Corollary \ref{coro:gd_thm1} establish that the error introduced by the privacy guarantee in the estimation $\btheta$ is $O_p(1/(n\mu))$, which is unrelated to the number of iterations and much smaller compared to the privacy error of DP-GD.

-The main reason for the advantage of DP-SGD is because of the influence of the iterations.
+The primary reason for the advantage is due to the influence of the iterations.
 DP-SGD adheres to the principle of ``more iterations without more privacy loss" \citep{altschuler2022privacy}.
 To be precise, under the $(\varepsilon,\delta)$-DP, the variance parameter of additional errors in DP-SGD satisfies $\sigma_1\propto\sqrt{T\log(1/\delta)}/(n\varepsilon)$.
 Consequently, the privacy error by Theorem \ref{thm:dp_sgd} is $O_p(\sqrt{\log(1/\delta)}/(\sqrt{n}\varepsilon))$ when $T = kn$.
-Thus increasing the number of iterations has much less effect on the privacy error compared to the DP-GD algorithm.
+Thus, increasing the number of iterations has much less effect on the privacy error compared to the DP-GD algorithm.

 We conduct a numerical study in Figure \ref{fig:1} to further illustrate the relation between algorithm convergence and the number of iterations $T$.
 We plot the MSE against $T$ increasing from $n$ to $n^2$.
 The DP-GD algorithm is not shown in the figure because it cannot be displayed on the plot when $T = O(\log n)$.
 We use the \text{ordinary least squares} (OLS) estimator in red color as the benchmark.
 Note that the OLS does not depend on $T$, and the cyclic SGD no longer changes when $T>n$.
 Those two algorithms are shown as horizontal lines in the figure.
 When $T=n$, the randomized SGD has around twice the MSE compared to the OLS and is less efficient than the cyclic SGD.
 Those observations are consistent with our derived theories.
 However, when the iterations $T$ reach $n^{1.3}$, the randomized SGD achieves an MSE similar to that of OLS and outperforms the cyclic SGD.
 The DP-SGD algorithm is shown to closely match the performance of the randomized SGD algorithm.